symbioticfi/cli/README.md

-  opnets                       List all networks where operator is opted in. op-vault-net-stake           Get operator stake in vault for network (includes data about the operator's shares if NetworkRestakeDelegator). opstakes                     Show operator stakes in all networks.
+  opnets                       List all networks where operator is opted in. op-vault-net-stake           Get operator stake in vault for network (includes data about the operator's shares if NetworkRestakeDelegator). opstakes                     Show operator stakes in all networks. check-opt-in-network         Check if operator is opted in to a network. check-opt-in-vault           Check if is opted in to a vault.

   --- for general use (related to Vaults) ---